How to Buy a House: Using an Agent or Aalto's self-service real estate platform

 How to Buy a House: Where to Start and a Simple Framework

-There are many reasons to move, but no matter what the reason it can be overwhelming to know where to begin the process.
-The goal of this article is to give you a simple framework for how to think about your move so that you are well-prepared and can make well-informed decisions along the way.
+There are many reasons to purchase a home and it can be overwhelming to know where to start.
+This article will give you a simple framework for buying a home so you are well-prepared and able to make well-informed decisions along the way.

 To help you navigate these tough questions we’ve outlined each one below: